 - Signs and symptoms.
 Tell your provider about any symptoms you're experiencing, even if they're mild.

 - A pelvic exam.
 During the exam, your provider will check your pelvic region for tenderness and swelling.
 Your provider may also use cotton swabs to take fluid samples from your vagina and cervix.
 The samples will be tested at a lab for signs of infection and organisms such as gonorrhea and chlamydia.

 - Blood and urine tests.
 These tests may be used to test for pregnancy, HIV or other sexually transmitted infections, or to measure white blood cell counts or other markers of infection or inflammation.

 - Ultrasound.
 This test uses sound waves to create images of your reproductive organs.

 - Endometrial biopsy.
-During this procedure, your doctor inserts a thin tube into the uterus to remove a small sample of endometrial tissue.
+During this procedure, your provider inserts a thin tube into the uterus to remove a small sample of endometrial tissue.
 The tissue is tested for signs of infection and inflammation.

 Prompt treatment with medicine can get rid of the infection that causes pelvic inflammatory disease.
 But there's no way to reverse any scarring or damage to the reproductive tract that PID might have caused.
 Treatment for PID most often includes:

 - Antibiotics.
-Your doctor will prescribe a combination of antibiotics to start immediately.
-After receiving your lab test results, your doctor might adjust your prescription to better match what's causing the infection.
-You'll likely follow up with your doctor after three days to make sure the treatment is working.
+Your health care provider will prescribe a combination of antibiotics to start immediately.
+After receiving your lab test results, your provider might adjust your prescription to better match what's causing the infection.
+You'll likely follow up with your provider after three days to make sure the treatment is working.
 Be sure to take all of your medication, even if you start to feel better after a few days.